514: No Such Thing As A Computer Tower

 And they essentially use it as a way to swap stories, do some female bonding, bitch about the men,

-I like those because I subscribe to one of those gossip magazines, but then on the last page, there's always a little bit of ancient wisdom.
+I like those because I subscribe to one of those gossip magazines. but then on the last page there's always a little bit of ancient wisdom.

-But they also they're encouraged to just yell out whatever their inner voice is.
-So just random statements that no one will understand.
+But they also, they're encouraged to just yell out whatever their inner voice is so just random statements that no one will understand

+So they can just talk and talk.
 So if you can't hear any ladies, they're probably not there because they use it as their time, literally, to just

 And if you do enter as a man when you're not allowed to, you are taken to tribal court and you have to pay a fine in polished stones.